MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```

-In this operation we use the [within-apply](xref:microsoft.quantum.qsharp.conjugations) statement that implements the
-conjugation operations that occurs in the steps of the Grover's diffusion
+In this operation we use the [within-apply](xref:microsoft.quantum.qsharp.conjugations) statement that implements the automatic conjugation of operations that occur in Grover's diffusion operator.
-operation.

 > [!NOTE]
 > To learn more about conjugations in Q#, check the [conjugations